Skip To Content

 Facilities Management Software Features

-- Simplified Work Order Management – Location staff can enter facility maintenance service requests directly into the system; work orders are then routed to the appropriate contractor at appropriate, pre-approved rates.
+Location staff can enter facility maintenance service requests directly into the system; work orders are then routed to the appropriate contractor at appropriate pre-approved rates.

-- Software as a Service (SaaS) Platform – Our continually updated, cloud-based facility management system eliminates costly software installs and upgrades and removes the burden of supporting additional hardware – all of which dramatically reduces the total cost of ownership.
+Our continually updated, cloud-based facility management system eliminates costly software installs and upgrades.
+It removes the burden of supporting additional hardware — all of which dramatically reduces the total cost of ownership.

-- Spend Analysis – All facilities management spend data and analytics are displayed in real-time in easy-to-read dashboard graphics.
-View historical data, identify trends and outliers, benchmark against goals and industry standards, and forecast future spend.
+All facilities management spend data and analytics are displayed in real-time in easy-to-read dashboard graphics.
+View historical data, identify trends and outliers, benchmark against goals and industry standards, and forecast future spending.

 FAQs About Facility Management Software

-Facility management software is designed to streamline repair and maintenance programs by automating the work order process, facilitating preventive maintenance, and providing a wealth of valuable data about facility performance and spend.
+Facility management software is designed to streamline repair and maintenance programs by automating the work order process, facilitating preventive maintenance, and providing a wealth of valuable data about facility performance and spending.

 Of course, every business has different needs when it comes to facilities management.
 Before implementing an FM software solution, businesses should consider the following questions: